 Add extra layers of protection, such as two-factor authentications, to provide an additional security barrier if ever an attacker breaches the first.

 Logging access and activity

 Turn on secure login and monitoring to detect unauthorized access.
 Authorize only the devices which need to have access to the data.
 Additionally, logging and monitoring activity (both authorized and unauthorized access) is necessary to detect activity that may be outside the norm.
 For example, off-hours access, from IP addresses outside the network, etc., can be indicative of compromised credentials.

 Who are the Top Cloud Providers?

-Among the top cloud providers for 2021 are Amazon Web Services (AWS), Microsoft Azure, Google Cloud, Alibaba Cloud, and Oracle.
+Among the top cloud providers are Amazon Web Services (AWS), Microsoft Azure, and Google Cloud.